xuleidawang/CS263Project/README.md

 In computer science, concurrency refers to the ability of different parts or units of a program, algorithm, or problem to be executed out-of-order or in partial order, without affecting the final outcome.
 This allows for parallel execution of the concurrent units, which can significantly improve overall speed of the execution in multi-processor and multicore system.
 In many other programming languages, concurrent is made difficult by the subtleties required to implement correct access to shared variables.
 However, Go encouraged a different approach by passing the shared variable on channels and never actively shared by separate thread of execution.
 Only one goroutine has access to the value at any given time.

+The concurrency features of Go seemed new.
+But they are tooted in a long history, reaching back to Hoare's CSP in 1978 and even Dijkstra's guarded commands(1975).

+Programming languages with similar features:
+- Occam (May, 1983)
+- Erlang (Armstrong, 1986)
+- Newsqueak (Pike, 1988)
+- Concurrent ML (Reppy, 1993)
+- Alef (Winterbottom, 1995)
+- Limbo (Doewaed, Pike Winterbottom, 1996)

+Distinction\
+Go is the latest on the Newsqueak-Alef-Limbo branch, distinguished by first-class channels.\
+Erlang is closer to original CSP, where we communicate to a process by name rather than over a channel.\
+The models are equivalent but express things differently.\
+Rough analogy: writing to a file by name(process, Erlang) vs. writing to a file descriptor(channel, Go).

 (2) Goroutines
 A goroutine has a simple model: it is a function executing concurrently with other goroutines in the same address space.
 It only require a little stack space, which are start small and grow by allocating heap storage as required.